RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - INTERMEDIATE TIME STIPULATIONS?
       - Bunge Corporation v Tradax Export SA [1981] 1 WLR 711
       - Cromarty Resources Pty Ltd v Thalanga Copper Mines Pty Ltd [2021] NSWCA 284
-        -  Construction of a time stipulation to pay a royalty within ‘15 Business Days after the end of the month of actual sales’.
+        -  Construction of a time stipulation to pay a royalty within '15 Business Days after the end of the month of actual sales'.
         -  Court held that the time stipulation was not essential.
         -  Implied that it could be intermediate.
     - CONSTRUING THE CONTRACT